AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-3.md

 #### Argument

 The suggested protocol gives a secure level of protection against unauthorized clients attempting to access the file system illegitimately.
 The suggested protocol protects against multiple different attacks that an adversary could perform on the system.
 If an adversary attempts to perform an online dictionary attack against the system, the profile they are trying to access will lock after several failed attempts to guess it.
 The salted nature of the derived key also protects against a rainbow table attack, as the salt will force the hash dictionary to be recomputed for every password.
 The use of PBKDF2 also provides benefits against a brute force attack.
-This is because, in our case, PBKDF2 arbitrarily increase the time it takes to hash a password, thus increasing bruteforce time.
+This is because, in our case, PBKDF2 arbitrarily increases the time it takes to hash a password, thus increasing bruteforce time.

 ### T2 - Token Modification/Forgery